-By 20°N the low SSS front, defined by the observed drop in SSS, has weakened substantially, and its arrival is more difficult to discern in the SSS time series (Fig. 7d).
-Drops in SSS of about 0.5 psu or less are evident in April 2009 and 2010 and to a lesser extent in April 2013.
-Though the time series at this location is much shorter, the consistency in the timing and magnitude of the SSS drop during the 3 yr that are available suggests that they are likely to be caused by the same low SSS front that originated at 8°N in October.
-At 20°N, advection results in a freshening tendency throughout the year, though it is strongest during boreal spring, presumably because of the arrival of the low SSS water from the south.
+By 20°N the low-SSS front, defined by the observed drop in SSS, has weakened 423 substantially, and its arrival is more difficult to discern in the SSS time series (Fig. 424 7d).
+Drops in SSS of about 0.5 psu or less are evident in April 2009 and 2010, and to 425 a lesser extent in April 2013.
+Though the time series at this location is much shorter, 426 the consistency in the timing and magnitude of the SSS drop during the three years 427 that are available suggests that they are likely to be caused by the same low-SSS front 428 that originated at 8°N in October.
+At 20°N advection results in a freshening tendency 429 throughout the year, though it is strongest during boreal spring, presumably due to 430 the arrival of the low-SSS water from the south.
+431